nshiab/simple-data-analysis/README.md

 SDA is based on [duckdb-node](https://github.com/duckdb/duckdb-node) and [duckdb-wasm](https://github.com/duckdb/duckdb-wasm).
 DuckDB is a high-performance analytical database system.
 Under the hood, SDA sends SQL queries to be executed by DuckDB.
 You also have the flexibity of writing your own queries if you want to.

 To make charts on the Web, we enjoy using [Observable Plot](https://github.com/observablehq/plot).
-For NodeJS and other runtimes, the `writeChart` function is available.
+For NodeJS and similar runtimes, the `writeChart` function is available.
 It emulates a browser with [jsdom](https://github.com/jsdom/jsdom) and accepts Plot options as a parameter to write a chart as a local file.
 Of course, you can use any other libraries to make charts if you want to.

-The focus is on providing code that is easy to use and understand, with a library that can be used both in the front-end (web browsers) and back-end (NodeJS and other runtimes).
+The focus is on providing code that is easy to use and understand, with a library that can be used both in the front-end (web browsers) and back-end (NodeJS and similar runtimes).

 ## About v2